ivanovitchm/mlops/week_08/Example_04/README.md

 ## Execution Steps

-To run the project, execute this scripts:
+To run the project, execute these scripts:

 ### Experiment 1